foodfight/showz/scripts/episode-35-ffs-a-year-in-review.md

 1. Whenever feasible, episodes will now be recorded via Google+ Hangout with a live stream posted to YouTube.
-1. We will try to keep the show length to about one hour.
+1. We will try to keep length of the what's cookin' plus topic discussion to about one hour.
+The Picks section is our time to be self-indulgent and it may spill over one hour.
+You are welcome to hit the stop button at that point and switch to something more substantive.
 1. We will start a regular Food Fight Show newsletter which will include the content from the What's Cookin' section and any other noteworthy items.
     You can [subscribe to the newsletter now](http://bit.ly/ffsmail).
+1. Alternate episodes w/ interactive hangouts??
+1. Bryan will make a conscious effort to interrupt the guests less

 The [listener
 survey](https://s3.amazonaws.com/foodfightshow/Survey+Results.pdf)